entazis/experience-log/README.md

 ### 2018.07: Data Engineer

-- Developed web scraping scripts in Python to collect data on energy company downtime, improving the company’s ability to respond to power disruptions.
+- Developed web scraping scripts in Python to collect data on energy company downtime, improving the company's ability to respond to power disruptions.
 - Identified and corrected data integrity issues, ensuring the reliability and accuracy of datasets for internal use.

 Skills: Data Science · Python · Data Analytics · Git